 In 1999, it is estimated there were less than 100 “blogs” available on the internet.
 Pyra Labs created a platform called “blogger” at that time, and soon it was off to the races.
 In 2018, there are an estimated 200 million active blogs on the internet!

-A “blog” is a website that publishes information about a specific topic.
-There are blogs on just about every subject that the human mind can conjure, and some blogs seem to be written by visitors from other worlds!
-If you can imagine it, there is a blog about it.
+A “blog” is a website or portion of a website that publishes information about a specific topic, or range of topics relative to that industry.
+There are blogs on just about every subject that the human mind can imagine.
+If you have a question, you can be certain that there is a blog or two about it.

-Blogs range in quality from hobby projects created by people with passing interest to professional grade literature and journalism put out by the very best in those professions.
+Blogs range from ideas, how-to guides, FAQ’s, city guides, hobby projects created by people with passing interest to professional grade literature, journalism put out by the very best in those professions and more.
 There’s no barrier to entry for creating a blog.
-Anybody can do it, and everybody does!
+Anybody can do it!